Operational Intent

 Binary pgoutput Message Decoding

 The pgoutput plugin emits a strict binary protocol.
-Each message begins with a single-byte type identifier, followed by a 4-byte big-endian length field, then the payload.
+Each message begins with a single-byte type identifier, followed by payload bytes (no separate length prefix in the framing the replication protocol gives to consumers — psycopg2 delivers each message as a complete payload bytes object).
 Parsing requires precise byte alignment and explicit null-terminated string handling.

 import struct